1024inc/engineering-blog/eng-paths/sr_software_engineer_3.md

 - Inspires and motivates team members towards a shared vision, cultivating a culture of innovation and excellence.
 - Helps on the professional development of team members through mentorship, knowledge sharing, and promoting continuous learning .
 - Holds the team accountable to high technical standards.

 </td></tr>
+<tr><td>

+Staff Engineer

+</td></tr>
+<tr><td  markdown="1">

+- Multiplies the effectiveness of others by facilitating cross-team work.
+- Primarily acts as a multiplier by building systems, authoring tools, or introducing policies or patterns that raise the level of productivity of the entire org.
+- Listens and guides debates to help reach decisions, drives commitment and accountability; clearly communicates to and backs all stakeholders.
+- Sets medium-term strategic technical direction, able to look ahead 6 months, identify the areas of greatest need across the engineering org, create plans to improve them, and build teammate and exec buy-in around the plan.
+- Serves as a technical advisor and works closely with senior management.
+- Clearly communicate the status and impact of critical outages and high-impact issues in the appropriate public channels for visibility and awareness.
+- Consistently provides feedback to engineers, with the intention of supporting their career growth and professional development.
+- Leverage communication and expertise by working closely with the teams to ensure that cross-team work is being executed successfully, within the scope and timelines required.

+</td></tr>
 </table>